See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Results and Analyses

 \subsection{Findings}

-By analyzing all the results from the two studies, we found that the TCT and task cognitive workload reported gave identical results thus confirming our hypotheses.
-The visual/audio/combined groups all had a significant difference from the control group in both TCT and NASA TLX, while the two tasks were significantly different when coupling with the instant task feedback.
-In addition, the combined group had significant differences with both visual and audio groups in Study II where the task feedback was supplied.
+By analyzing all the results from the two studies, we found that the TCT and task perceived workload reported gave identical results thus confirming our hypotheses.
+The visual/audio/combined groups all had a significant difference from the control group in both TCT and NASA TLX, while the two tasks were significantly different when coupling with the instant post-task feedback.
+In addition, the combined group had significant differences with both visual and audio groups in Study II where the feedback was supplied.
 We believe the results obtained are representative and can be harnessed to verify our hypotheses.
 Thus, we rephrase our findings as follows since \textbf{H1} was partially verified while \textbf{H2} and was completely affirmed.

-\begin{itemize} \item Even visual and audio hints have a positive effect in facilitating task performance and reducing cognitive workload in AR visual search tasks, the combination of these two hints has a greater effect than either does individually \textbf{under the condition that there is instant post-task feedback}. \item Instant post-task feedback through gaze assistance has the capacity to stimulate better performance and reduce cognitive workload in the same context. \end{itemize}
+\begin{itemize} \item Even though visual and audio hints both have a positive effect in facilitating task performance and reducing perceived workload in AR visual search tasks, the combination of these two hints has a greater effect than either does individually \textbf{under the condition that there is instant post-task feedback}. \item Instant post-task feedback through gaze assistance has the capacity to stimulate better performance and reduce perceived workload in the same context. \end{itemize}